 The annual fee payment is not automatically generated upon receipt of your report.
 You must complete a fee/expense claim form (below) each year to receive payment of your fee.
-The form should be submitted to Academic Quality and Compliance upon submission of your annual report to ensure that your fee and expenses are paid promptly.
+The form should be submitted to Academic Quality and Enhancement upon submission of your annual report to ensure that your fee and expenses are paid promptly.

 How to claim your annual fee and expenses:

 The annual fee payment is not automatically generated upon receipt of your report.
 You must complete a fee/expense claim form (below) each year to receive payment of your fee.
-The Form should be submitted to Academic Quality and Compliance upon submission of your annual report to ensure that your fee and expenses are paid promptly.
+The Form should be submitted to Academic Quality and Enhancement upon submission of your annual report to ensure that your fee and expenses are paid promptly.

 In addition to the External Examiners Induction event and resources, the School will arrange for an experienced External Examiner from the subject area (or associated subject area) to act as a mentor to offer you support and guidance.
 The Course Leader will provide you with the details of your mentor.